nvs/gem/docs/workflow.md

 ## Documentative Labels

-For the most part, these labels simply help document the nature of an issue.
-What it hopes to achieve.
-What it affects.
+For the most part, these labels simply help document the nature of an issue: what it hopes to achieve; what it affects; and so on.
 As an issue is better understood, these types of labels may be added or removed.

-### Category
+### Type

 An attempt is made to label an issue with a category that describes its nature.
 Generally, this is added once the issue is reviewed.